agardnerittemp/mclass/README.md

 echo $ARGOCDPWD
 ```

-Change to "Ports" tab and open ArgoCD & log in.
+Change to "Ports" tab and open ArgoCD (port 30100) & log in.

+Backstage is also available (port 30105).

 ## Observability of the Codespace